UK Fin Lab

 Our hourly to salary converter helps you work out what an hourly wage equals as an annual salary, monthly pay and weekly pay.
 You can also use it in reverse as a salary to hourly calculator to estimate your hourly rate from an annual salary figure.

-Depending on which direction you choose, this tool can show:
+Depending on which conversion direction you choose, this calculator can show:

 • Annual salary from an hourly rate

-• Monthly pay based on the annual figure
+• Monthly gross pay based on the annual figure

 • Hourly rate from an annual salary